Lauragra/LauragraRepo0317235153/LauragraDocset0317235153/excel/excel-add-ins-get-started-angular.md

-# Create an Excel add-in using Angular
+# Build an Excel add-in using Angular

 ## Step 1.
 Generate the Angular project by **Angular CLI**